getbraincloud/braincloud-docs/release/2017-03-10-release-3-3-0/index.md

 - Documentation updates
     - We have added error handling examples to the C# sections of the Authentication documentation
 - Important Fixes and optimizations
-    - We have improved the performance of the [UpdateAttributes()](/apidocs/apiref/?csharp#capi-playerstate-updateattributes) operation of the _PlayerState_ service
+    - We have improved the performance of the [UpdateAttributes()](/api/capi/playerstate/updateattributes) operation of the _PlayerState_ service
     - We have fixed a race condition that under certain circumstances could award double currencies for Facebook purchases
     - We have fixed the json outputted during reward handling for XP level-ups - the returned json no longer includes the redundant "reward" section.
-Note - the _\[x\] Send obsolete reward field content in XP level up rewards results_ compatibility flag preserves the old behaviour in case your app requires it.
+Note - the _[x] Send obsolete reward field content in XP level up rewards results_ compatibility flag preserves the old behaviour in case your app requires it.
 - Plus miscellaneous fixes and performance enhancements...